Botulinum toxin type B

 How it differs from type A

 Section titled “How it differs from type A”Compared with botulinum toxin type A, type B has a smaller product landscape, less aesthetic presence, and a more specialized evidence base.
 Clinicians and researchers usually evaluate the two serotypes in terms of duration, tolerability, unit systems, and indication-specific fit.
+Type B also creates a different practical conversation around storage and handling and safety and adverse-effect framing, because the product and tolerability context is not just another version of the dominant type A workflow.

 Clinical context